David Paterson (physiologist)

-David James Paterson MAE Hon FRSNZ (born April 21, 1959) is a New Zealand-born British physiologist and academic.
+David James Paterson (born April 21, 1959) is a New Zealand-born British physiologist and academic.
 He is a Fellow of Merton College, Oxford at the University of Oxford.
-He is also the Head of the Department of Physiology, Anatomy and Genetics at Oxford, and immediate Past President of The Physiological Society of the United Kingdom and Republic of Ireland.
+He is also the head of the Department of Physiology, Anatomy and Genetics at Oxford, and past president of The Physiological Society of the United Kingdom and Republic of Ireland.
 Paterson is best known for his work in cardiac neurobiology, linking the nervous system to heart rhythm, which was featured in the 2012 BBC Four documentary Heart v Mind: What Makes Us Human?, and associated interviews on RNZ National Science programme Heart v Mind.
 In 2018 he co-authored with Neil Herring the text book Levick's Introduction to Cardiovascular Physiology, 6th edition.

 Early life and education

 Paterson was born in Timaru, New Zealand on 21 April 1959.
 He attended Otago Boys' High School and the University of Otago before training as a secondary teacher.
 He was awarded a Master of Science degree in 1985 from the University of Western Australia, and won a Hackett scholarship to New College, Oxford and completed a DPhil thesis, in 1989, on the control of breathing and chemoreception from the University Laboratory of Physiology.
-In 2005, he was awarded a Doctor of Science degree from the University of Western Australia.
+In 2005, he was awarded a Doctor of Science degree by examination from the University of Western Australia.